 1. We think we can time the market

 It may sound tempting to try and time the market and get in at the bottom and leave at the top, however, doing this is incredibly difficult.
-Over the long-term it is not a sustainable method of building wealth.
-The author believes we are psychologically unsuited to prospering in a volatile market and as a result you should try to avoid timing the market.
+Over the long term, it is not a sustainable method of building wealth.
+The author believes we are psychologically unsuited to prospering in a volatile market and as a result, you should try to avoid timing the market.

 2. We think we can pick winning stocks

 It is very difficult trying to pick out the next big stock.
-It would be very rare for you to continuously be able to identify the next Google or Facebook, and if you could its either down to luck or you are one of the most talented investors out there!
+It would be very rare for you to continuously be able to identify the next Google or Facebook, and if you could it’s either down to luck or you are one of the most talented investors out there!

 3. We think we can pick winning fund managers

 Whilst picking a winning sports team has some predictability to it, picking a fund manager is the complete opposite.
 In 2013, Vanguard – the investment provider – compared the performance of fund managers against the market index.
-They found that out of all the 1540 actively managed funds that existed at the time, only 55% survived and only 18% managed to survive and outperform the index.
+They found that out of all 1540 actively managed funds that existed at the time, only 55% survived and only 18% managed to survive and outperform the index.

 6. Keep your wealth system simple

 One of the main points the author makes in the book is to simplify how you approach wealth generation.
-The more complicated you make something, the less likely you are going to understand it making yourself more likely to burn through money in paying fee’s and bonuses to fund managers “who do” (see prior point).
+The more complicated you make something, the less likely you are going to understand it making yourself more likely to burn through money in paying fee’s and bonuses to fund managers “who do” (see the prior point).